Why NIR Spectroscopy Needs Chemometrics: PLS, PCR, and Key Techniques Explained

 The Scale of the Data Problem in NIR

 Consider the raw numbers.
 A single NIR scan on a ground grain sample may produce 2,100 individual absorbance values — one at each wavelength interval across the measurement range.
-A calibration set of 200 samples generates 420,000 data points before a single reference value is incorporated.
+A calibration set of 200 samples generates 420,000 data points before a single reference value is added.
 Every one of those wavelengths is correlated with dozens of others.
-Ordinary linear regression collapses under that kind of multicollinearity.
-Chemometric methods were developed specifically to handle it.

-The problem compounds in production settings.
-Incoming grain lots vary by origin, growing season, and variety.
-Feed ingredient composition shifts with supplier and storage conditions.
-Dairy streams fluctuate with herd nutrition and seasonal fat composition.
-A chemometric model built only on summer samples will often underperform in winter — not because the instrument changed, but because the sample population drifted outside the range the model was trained to handle.
+A chemometric model built only on summer samples will often underperform in winter.
+Not because the instrument changed, but because the sample population drifted outside the range the model was trained on.
 Recognizing this pattern is one of the most practically valuable skills a lab manager can develop.

 Key Chemometric Techniques for NIR Practitioners